aeternity/tutorials/sophia-token-exchange-contract-3.md

 In the first part of the tutorial we have already created the contracts - ```FungibleToken.aes``` and ```ExchangeContract.aes```.
 They remain unchanged.

-Current tutorial section will be focus on building a deploy script which will includes:
+Current tutorial section will be focus on building a deploy script which will include:
 - constants for:
     - path to the wallet file;
     - initial amount of a receiving tokens intended for the caller account;